-Of course, there are a number of things you can do to boost your site’s SEO, however, the first and foundation on which everything else rests on, is thorough keyword research.
+Of course, you can do several things to boost your site’s SEO; however, the foundation on which everything else rests is thorough keyword research.

-Once, you have keywords on lockdown, consider improving site speed.
-Use Google’s PageSpeed Insight tool or GTMetric to see your website’s speed score and suggestions on how to improve it.
+Once you have keywords on lockdown, consider improving site speed.
+Use Google’s PageSpeed Insight tool or GTMetric to see your website’s speed score and suggestions for improving it.

 Check out this Ultimate Checklist for SEO: The Ultimate SEO Checklist

 Create conversion touchpoints